 What is jet lag and why does it affect us?

 Jet lag is the disruption that happens to your body clock (or circadian rhythm) when you cross multiple time zones.
-Where you would go to sleep at 11 p.m. back home and suddenly find yourself in a place where it is only 3 p.m., you will be ready for bed while it’s still the middle of the day.
-Or you’re tossing and turning in your hotel room bed because your body thinks it’s daytime while it’s the wee morning hours at your destination.
+Where you would go to sleep at 11 p.m. back home and suddenly find yourself in a place where it’s only 3 p.m., you will be ready for bed while it’s still the middle of the day.
+Or you’re tossing and turning in bed because your body thinks it’s daytime while it’s the wee morning hours at your destination.

 As your body clock adjusts to its new time zone, the jet lag will eventually wear off.
 It typically takes about a day for every hour of difference.
 So if you have crossed 5 time zones, you can expect to be fully adjusted after 5 days.